spapaseit/collaborative-doc-editor/README.md

 ## Closing comments

-I am no designer, and it shows :D
+I am no designer, and it shows :)